 - players are allowed to “bump” other players and try to get the ball from them

 You can add authenticity to the event by encouraging players to wear their finest polo shirts and khakis.

-Clue is the beloved whodunit game.
+Clue is the beloved whodunit game and is one of the top entertainment activities for adults.
 In Live Clue, characters come to life.

 To set up your game: